Jsundstrom0223/should_it_be_hyphenated/api_explanation.md

     functional label and definition in addition to a `cxs` field.

     The user receives the following information about a "main entry with CXS":
-    -The CXT itself and the headword's relationship to the CXT (or an abbreviated
+    - The CXT itself and the headword's relationship to the CXT (or an abbreviated
     version of that relationship)
-    -The headword's part of speech and definition
+    - The headword's part of speech and definition

     **Example (search term: "baloney")**
     Noun: Less common spelling of bologna